nolawiashine19-ship-it/nolawiashine19-ship-it.github.io/_projects/Bonita/index.md

   - Multi-Subteam collobartion
   - Thermal simulation

-main-image: /BonitoIREC.HEIC
+main-image: /BonitaB.jpg
 ---

 ---
-# Header 1
+# Manufacturing Methods
 Used for the title (already generated automatically at the top)
 ## Header 2
 Use this for the header of each section